meine-stadt-transparent/meine-stadt-transparent/docs/Design.md

  * Displaying a file, mainly with pdf.js
  * Kalendar
  * Meeting with agenda items and attendees
- * Organization with persons and papaer
+ * Organization with persons and paper
  * Login and profile
  * Search with facets ✓
  * One Pager alike landing page ✓